-GPHI students are generally expected to complete all certificate/degree requirements within two semesters of matriculation for graduate certificate and 2 years of matriculation for master's students.
-If mitigating circumstances preclude completion of requirements within the time limits, please contact the GPHI Program Director with a request for extension that includes a plan and timeline for completion.
+HQS students are generally expected to complete all certificate/degree requirements within 1 year of matriculation for graduate certificate and 2 years of matriculation for master's students.
+If mitigating circumstances preclude completion of requirements within the time limits, please contact the HQS Program Director with a request for extension that includes a plan and timeline for completion.
 This plan will be submitted to the Graduate School for approval.
-The time to degree cannot exceed five years from the date of the first course.
+The time of degree cannot exceed five years.